cellister/2023-Flatiron-Data-Science-Bootcamp/Phase 1/Phase 1 Project/README.md

-# Safest Aircraft Analysis Project
+# Aircraft Investment Analysis Project

 This project was completed as the final Phase 1 assessment in the Flatiron School’s Data Science Bootcamp.